SiZapPaaiGwat/mongoomise/README.md

 ## Notes

-* Do i need to change my schema?
-No.
+* Do I have to change my existing code?
+No, just follow your old style.
-* Does Schema.pre and Schema.post work as usual?
-Yes, some discuss [here](https://github.com/yamadapc/mongoose-bluebird-utils/issues/1)
+* Does Schema hooks like Schema.pre work as usual?
+Yes, totally the same.some useful discussion [here](https://github.com/yamadapc/mongoose-bluebird-utils/issues/1)
+* Does it support custom model statics?
+Yes!

+## To be done

+* add different promise providers, such as Q, when.js, RSVP and so on
-* Any side effects?
-Not sure, need more test case.
+* more tests